sympy/sympy/doc/src/tutorials/physics/mechanics/rotating_disc_block_friction.rst

 .. raw:: html
    :file: rotating_disc_block.svg

 This system will be modeled using Kane's method.
-Here, :math:`m` is the mass of the block and the disc, :math:`r` represents the location of the block from the center of the disc, :math:`g` is the gravitational constant, :math:`F_f` is the friction force, :math:`F_{cp}` is the centripetal force, and :math:`F_{cf}` is the centrifugal force.
+Here, :math:`F_f` is the friction force.
 We assume that the block is initially sliding (relative motion is non-zero), moving in the direction opposite to the disc's rotation due to the relative motion, and the kinetic friction acts in the direction opposite to this relative motion.